wdmg/yii2-tickets/README.md

         ...
     ],

-# Status
+# Status and version
-Module in progress development.
+v.1.0.0 - Module in progress development.